takacs/donkey/README.md

 donkey launch
 ```

+### Card Review
+Cards to be reviewed are provided by a slightly modified version of the [SuperMemo-2 algorithm](https://en.wikipedia.org/wiki/SuperMemo).

-### CLI:
+### CLI
-There's some functionality that can be achieved through the cli
+There's some functionality that can be achieved through the cli.

-- Commands:
 - `donkey add`
 	- add card to db
 	- flags:
 		- -f front
 		- -b back
 		- -d deck (optional: default)
 - `donkey list`
 	- list all donkey cards
 - `donkey delete`
 	- delete donkey cards based on id
 	- args
 		- -id id of card to delete
 - `donkey where`
 	- show where the db is located on local machine
 - `donkey launch`
 	- launch the Donkey TUI
 - `donkey load`
 	- load anki exported file
 	- flags:
 		- -d deck (optional: default)

 ### Acknowledgments
 Built with [bubbletea](https://github.com/charmbracelet/bubbletea)